 Looking for different Twitter widget examples that you can easily display on your website?
 You’ve come to the right place.

-After all, major brands recognize that Twitter can influence buying behavior of shoppers worldwide.
+After all, major brands recognize that Twitter can influence the buying behavior of shoppers worldwide.

-But Twitter only lets its users embed limited Twitter feeds, so you can’t optimize its use it as an effective marketing tool for your brand.
+But Twitter only lets its users embed limited Twitter feeds, so you can’t optimize it and make it an effective marketing tool for your brand.

 That’s why in this post, we’re going to show you 7 examples of different Twitter widgets for your website.